mathesar-foundation/mathesar-wiki/projects/funding.md

 - We have a limited runway, so timing is critical.

 ## Timeline
-Since this depends on third-parties, we don't have a fixed timeline.
+This project started in **mid-March 2023**.
+Since completion depends on third-parties, we don't have a fixed timeline.
 This project will be updated when it's completed.